 Flowering plants are believed to have evolved around 140 million years ago.
 This is a time so deep in prehistory that it is difficult for the human mind to conceive.

 Remarkably, a lineage of plants that have existed since then still exists.

 And when the age of molecular sciences came about, a relatively unknown plant was about to make headlines in the scientific world and earn a prominent place in the evolutionary history of plants.

 This plant is none other than Amborella trichopoda.

 Amborella is a rare understory shrub or small tree found only on the island of New Caledonia.

-This lack of vessels is a trait that is more typically associated with conifers, and is therefore thought to be a primitive trait in the evolution of plants in general.
+This lack of vessels is a trait more typically associated with conifers and is therefore thought to be a primitive trait in the evolution of plants in general.

-There are a few lineages of flowering plants which also lack vessels and these lineages are also considered to be very old plant lineages.
+A few lineages of flowering plants also lack vessels, and these lineages are also considered to be ancient plant lineages.

-However, it was only at the advent of the molecular age that Amborella was finally assigned it’s rightful place at or near the base of all flowering plant lineages.
+However, it was only at the advent of the molecular age that Amborella was finally assigned.
+It is a rightful place at or near the base of all flowering plant lineages.